YOU COULD BE ENTITLED TO CLAIM THOUSANDS OF POUNDS IN DAMAGES

-There can be a number of circumstances where you may be entitled to make medical data breach compensation claim.
 These can include the following types of cases outlined below:

 There are a number of ways medical data can be leaked.
 Medical data accidentally being published online or being accessible online due to the data not being encrypted when it's stored online has happened before.

-One of the more common scenarios is where medial data is sent by email or by post to the wrong recipient(s).
+One of the more common scenarios is where medical data is sent by email or by post to the wrong recipient(s).
 An infamous example of this is the 56 Dean Street Clinic leak, which we're acting for a number of victims for.
 You'd be surprised as to how often that can occur, and you may be eligible to make a claim for medical data breach compensation if this has happened to you.

 Staff leaking data to others by discussing medical issues in front of other people, or by disclosing medical data when they shouldn't have, is also a common one.
 People need to be aware of their surroundings and they need to ensure that medical data being discussed is treated with absolute confidence.